-The Glenfiddich Distillery was established in 1886 by William Grant, and is one of the greatest success stories of Scotch whisky, single-handedly creating the single malt category and now accounting for about 30% of all single malt sales worldwide.
+The Glenfiddich Distillery was established in 1886 by William Grant and is one of the greatest success stories of Scotch whisky, single-handedly creating the single malt category and now accounting for about 30% of all single malt sales worldwide.

-By the 1920s distillery numbers in Scotland had dwindled to record lows, mainly as a result of the Pattinsons Crisis, a World War and prohibition in America, and it was in this gloomy climate that William Grant and Sons made their biggest gamble.
+By the 1920s, distillery numbers in Scotland had dwindled to record lows, mainly as a result of the Pattinsons crisis, a World War and prohibition in America, and it was in this gloomy climate that William Grant and Sons made their biggest gamble.
 In 1923, with prohibition in full swing, William’s grandson Grant Gordon joined the family firm and took the surprising call to dramatically increase production.
 His gamble paid off because ten years later when Eisenhower repealed prohibition, Glenfiddich was one of only six Scottish distilleries still operating with warehouses full of malt whisky to meet the surge in demand for fine, aged whiskies.

-The 60s and 70s were difficult times for the industry with many small, independent distillers going out of business, but yet again William Grant & Sons made some pioneering decisions that ensured their success and drastically shaped the industry.
+The 60s and 70s were again difficult times for the industry, with many small independent distillers going out of business, but yet again William Grant & Sons made some pioneering decisions that ensured their success and drastically shaped the industry.
 The first move came in 1961 when they commissioned leading 20th century designer Hans Schleger to create the now iconic triangular bottle.
 Widely regarded as one of the best marketing moves of all time, from that moment on Glenfiddich literally stood out on the shelf.
 In the same year Glenfiddich defied critics and released their first single malt and two years later became the first single malt to be marketed outside Scotland.
 The launch was supported with aggressive advertising campaigns and eleven years later sixteen new stills were installed to cope with demand.

 Today Glenfiddich is the world’s biggest selling and most awarded single malt and William Grant can rest peacefully knowing that his descendants have expanded his vision, making not only the best dram in the valley, but the world.
-And of course as an added bonus his descendants have become Scotland’s richest family, with a staggering fortune of $3.9billion.
+And of course, as an added bonus his descendants have become Scotland’s richest family, with a staggering fortune of $3.9billion.